 • Please be sure to get the 12th edition (it has a big '12' on it).
 Other editions will not be usable for this course.

 Handouts

 Handouts for each unit will be posted on Blackboard.
-It is your responsibility to download the handouts for use while watching the video lectures, and have them available during our weekly meetings.
+It is your responsibility to bring the appropriate handouts with you to every class meeting, either in digital or dead tree format.